TICKETING: MASTERWORKS AFTER HOURS

 Or call us at 781-331-3600 to reserve seats for you.

 Please call to reserve accessible seating (marked yellow on chart).

 Mozart: Overture to The Abduction from the Seraglio

 A masterworks program designed to build (or revisit) your personal “classical library” with thoroughly enjoyable music and give you an insider’s experience.
 With extended musical commentary by Music Director Jin Kim and an after-party with the orchestra.

 This season, we are excited to introduce one of Europe’s most acclaimed cellists, Benedict Kloeckner, to you!
-Mr. Kloeckner will open the 2019/20 season with the Royal Philharmonic in London, in the fall.
+Mr. Kloeckner opened the season with the Royal Philharmonic in London, in the fall.
 On January 25, he will perform with ASO on our stage in Braintree!